Die Sprache verkleidet den Gedanken.

 A proposition is a model of reality as we imagine it.

 Few card-carrying early positivists would have felt comfortable with the second claim.
-For Wittgenstein, however, pairing these two statements held open the possibility that propositions might be true or false, or at least provisionally true.
-So, on his account, ordinary language needs to be stripped away not because it is inherently illogical but because it hides the real logic of sense-making propositions and therefore interferes with our capacity to represent reality/truth either as it is or as we imagine it to be.
+For Wittgenstein, however, pairing these two statements held open the possibility that meaningful propositions can be true or false.
+We can picture the formal relations each describes (e.g. ‘The cat is on the mat’) without having to check each one against reality.
+So, on his account, ordinary language needs to be stripped away not because it is inherently illogical but because it hides the logical form of sense-making propositions, which may be true or false, and therefore interferes with our capacity to represent reality/truth either as it is or as we imagine it to be.

 §4.0031 All philosophy is a ‘critique of language’ (though not in Mauthner’s sense).